thacherhussain/gear-track-app/TaskTracking.md

 - finish up TS conversion
 - if you have no gear on load -- don't show add item, or show message that says it's referring you to the add item screen because you don't have any items ✅
 - add ability delete items ✅
-- list should reload after editing or deleting
+- list should reload after editing or deleting ✅
+- sort list aphabetically by itemName ✅
 - add more fields for gear details
   - company, color, size, weight, description
 - add ability to edit items